 Antisemitism Workshop for Students

-We teach Jewish students, grades 6-12, how to recognize antisemitism and respond effectively.
-In this one day workshop students will examine real-world examples of antisemitism and discuss how they can respond to antisemitism when they encounter it in their own lives.
+Utilizing ADL's proven Words to Action workshop, we teach Jewish students, grades 6-12, how to recognize antisemitism and respond effectively.
+In this one-day virtual program, students will examine real-world examples of antisemitism and discuss how they can respond to antisemitism when they encounter it in their own lives.
 For more information about upcoming opportunities, contact Sarah Markowitz at firstname.lastname@example.org.

 We provide support for incoming and continuing college students so that we can address their concerns about publicly expressing their Jewish identities or support for Israel on their college campuses and prepare them to respond to antisemitism if needed.
 We partner with AJC Campus Affairs to provide resources and training about antisemitism and anti-Zionism.
 For more information about upcoming opportunities, contact Sarah Markowitz at email@example.com.